 Some Eastern religions and Western cults (e.g., Buddhism and Christian Science) maintain that evil is really an illusion.
 Even some respected Christian thinkers, such as Augustine, have suggested that evil be classified under the category of nonbeing.
 Augustine does not quite mean to say that evil is an illusion, but rather that it is a “privation,” a lack of good being where good being ought to be.
 Still, he does use this idea to remove responsibility from God.
 God creates all being, but he is not responsible for nonbeing (161).

 Frame dismisses this explanation as “quite inadequate,” and not biblical (162).

-I don’t wish here to enter into Frame’s argument, only to register a serious complaint in his method.
+I don’t wish here to enter into Frame’s argument, only to register a serious complaint about his method.
 In dismissing Augustine, arguably one of Christian history’s greatest thinkers, he doesn’t offer a single citation of any of Augustine’s works.
 Not one.
 Is he referring to The Confessions?
 The City of God?
 On Free Will?
 On the Nature of the Good?
 Somewhere else entirely?
-Where could the reader go to see for himself what Augustine actually claimed and whether in fact it is Biblical?
+Where should the reader go to see for himself what Augustine actually claimed and whether in fact it is Biblical?
 Frame doesn’t say.